TheNamlessGuy/oblivion-remaster-mod-manager/docs/settings.md

 ### Default add mode
 Same setting as under `General`, but specifically for the `ESP/ESM` tab.

+### Default backups folder
+Same setting as under `General`, but specifically for the `ESP/ESM` tab.

-## UnrealPak settings
+## MagicLoader
 ### Show
-Whether or not to show the `UnrealPak` tab at all.
+Whether or not to show the `MagicLoader` tab at all.

 ### Available mod folder
-The directory to temporarily save `UnrealPak` mods into, while they're available and not yet activated.
+The directory to temporarily save `MagicLoader` mods into, while they're available and not yet activated.

 ### Default mod folder
-Same setting as under `General`, but specifically for the `UnrealPak` tab.
+Same setting as under `General`, but specifically for the `MagicLoader` tab.

 ### Default add mode
+Same setting as under `General`, but specifically for the `MagicLoader` tab.

+## NPC Appearance Manager
+### Show
+Whether or not to show the `NPC Appearance Manager` tab at all.

+### Available mod folder
+The directory to temporarily save `NPC Appearance Manager` mods into, while they're available and not yet activated.

+### Default mod folder
+Same setting as under `General`, but specifically for the `NPC Appearance Manager` tab.

+### Default add mode
-Same setting as under `General`, but specifically for the `UnrealPak` tab.
+Same setting as under `General`, but specifically for the `NPC Appearance Manager` tab.

 ## OBSE
 ### Show